-1.1 Goldsmiths has a rich heritage of the highest standards of research, teaching and practice.
-This finds academic expression in a remarkable range of original thinking and of innovative interdisciplinary collaborations.
+- 1.1 Goldsmiths has a rich heritage of the highest standards of research, teaching and practice.
 This heritage is reflected in our mission statement that commits to offer a transformative experience, generating knowledge and stimulating self-discovery through creative, radical and intellectually rigorous thinking and practice.
-Our Admissions Policy is underpinned by this mission and its strategic plan and all activities, policies and procedures are informed and motivated by its core values.

-See our website for our Mission, Values and Strategy: www.gold.ac.uk/strategy.

-- 1.2 In accordance with our Mission and core values we are committed to the principle of fair admissions and seek to operate recruitment, selection and admissions procedures that are transparent, reliable and inclusive.
-In addition, Goldsmiths recognises the importance of a positive 'applicant experience' (irrespective of an eventual outcome of an application) and this policy reflects the importance of the admissions (and pre-admissions) process in the broader student experience to which it is committed. - 1.3 Goldsmiths will at all times seek to operate procedures that are fair and are in accordance with the law of the United Kingdom and includes specific compliance with legislation relating to discrimination (e.g. the Equality Act 2010, Race Relations Amendment Act, Sex Discrimination and the Disability Discrimination Act etc.). - 1.4 This document is intended to be publicly accessible, and sets out Goldsmiths' overarching policy on the admission of students to undergraduate, postgraduate (taught and research) and professional training programmes (such as Postgraduate Certificates in Education [PGCEs]).
+Our Admissions Policy is underpinned by this mission and its strategic plan and all activities, policies and procedures are informed and motivated by its core values. - See our website for our Mission, Values and Strategy: www.gold.ac.uk/strategy. - 1.2 In accordance with our Mission and core values we are committed to the principle of fair admissions and seek to operate recruitment, selection and admissions procedures that are transparent, reliable and inclusive.
+In addition, Goldsmiths recognises the importance of a positive 'applicant experience' (irrespective of an eventual outcome of an application) and this policy reflects the importance of the admissions (and pre-admissions) process in the broader student experience to which it is committed. - 1.3 Goldsmiths will at all times seek to operate procedures that are fair and are in accordance with the law of the United Kingdom and includes specific compliance with legislation relating to equality and discrimination. - This document is intended to be publicly accessible, and sets out Goldsmiths' overarching policy on the admission of students to undergraduate, postgraduate (taught and research) and professional training programmes (such as Postgraduate Certificates in Education [PGCEs]).